 Flattening and cleaning up

 Once you are happy, “flatten” the item (in the take context menu) to render your comp down to a single take, which keeps the session light and prevents accidental take switching later.
 Keep an unflattened copy if you might revisit the comp.
+If a take-heavy session is still straining your CPU after comping, you can also freeze the track to lighten the load.
 Trim, crossfade and tidy the edits, then move on to processing.

 From a finished comp you can head into mixing vocals, and keeping take-heavy sessions readable is much easier if you follow some basic DAW project organisation habits like colour-coding and naming.